LDL vs. HDL vs. Triglycerides ~ Which of These Tests ACTUALLY Show Heart Disease Risk?

 QUICK RECAP: Low HDL = increased heart disease risk.
 High triglycerides = increased heart disease risk.

-Pssst - guess what is one of the ONLY foods that significantly raises HDL cholesterol??
+Pssst - guess what is one of the only foods that significantly raises HDL cholesterol?
 Saturated fat.
 Not only does saturated fat increase your HDL cholesterol, which is something that is strongly associated with improved CVD risk, it also has been found (in THIS, THIS and THIS study) to convert the dangerous, small LDL particles into the harmless large and fluffy LDL particles.

 The Overlooked Test ~ Insulin